Generate PDFs from a template using JavaScript

-This guide uses the Getting Started on Web > Integrating into a Vanilla JavaScript Project as a basis for generating PDFs.
-Please make sure to follow the steps in that guide to set up your project.
+This guide uses our Vanilla JavaScript getting started project as a basis for generating PDFs.
+Make sure to follow the steps in that guide to set up your project.

 First, you’ll need to load the PDF document you wish to populate with the data.
 Depending on your use case, the document can be loaded in a PDF viewer where a user interface is presented to the user, or headlessly, without a UI.